tilt-dev/tilt-extensions/helm_resource/README.md

 ### Future Work

-Currently, this extension doesn't manage `helm repo add` or `helm repo update`.
+Currently, `helm_repo` doesn't try to keep the repo up to date.

 In the past, we've found it difficult to efficiently manage this information from the Tiltfile.
 Ideally, `tilt up` against an existing environment should be